howardck/BezierBlobs/README.md

 Here's a simple example of what I'm talking about:

-The `SuperEllipse` here is very coarse at only six vertices.
-Starting from the origin, vertex number 0 at the far right of the figure, all the even-numbered vertices are shown in blue and the odd-numbered ones in red because it makes the algorithm easier to visualize and explain.
+The `SuperEllipse` shown here is very coarse at only six vertices.
+Starting from the origin, vertex number 0 at the far right of the figure, all the even-numbered vertices are shown in blue and the odd-numbered ones in red, because it makes the algorithm easier to visualize and explain.

 Each marker is moving back and forth from the so-called `innerOffset` curve to the outer one.